Technigo/project-business-site/README.md

 With more time I would have added a text container in the beginning of the main content, as well as a button on the side of the content to click back up on the page.

+EDIT: I have noticed three bugs that I, with more time and less stress, would have wanted to correct:

+1. The accordion JS-loop makes one textbox close when another is opened.
+However, the icon does not follow this pattern, so if a textbox is closed on click of another, the icon won't change back.
+Hm.
+2. The sticky navbar worked fine and dandy in all three media breakpoints in Chrome.
+But on Netlify, the navbar won't stick until scroll reaches further down the page on mobile and iPad view.
+Instead it sorts of disappear and then bounces back to the top.
+A quick guess would be that it bounces to fixed when it reaches the starting point of large screen view?
+I would have liked to investigate more in this.
+3. The hight of the accordion container doesn't always match the form container on laptop/iPad view.
+It happens because the form container's height is fluid while the accordion's is fixed to try to align it to the form container.
+On mobile this is not an issue as the layout is different.
+The quick fix would of course be to set them both to the same height, but I would like them to be fluid.
+I'm guessing the flex property could've taken care of this.

 ## View it live
 https://malteform-signup.netlify.app/